Shengyw1711/RL_segmentation/README.md

-Figure 1.
-The overall process of the proposed system: FirstP-Net finds the first edge point and generates a probability map of edge points positions.
+1. The overall process of the proposed system: FirstP-Net finds the first edge point and generates a probability map of edge points positions.
 NextP-Net locates the next point based on the previous edge point and image information.

-Figure 2.
-The ground truth (GT) boundary is plotted in blue and the magenta dots are the points found by NextP-Net.
+2. The ground truth (GT) boundary is plotted in blue and the magenta dots are the points found by NextP-Net.
 The red pentagram represents the first edge point found by FirstP-Net.
 The first and third rows are the original results and the second and fourth rows are the smoothed results after post-processing.